Why is sales copy important?

 Imagine you are talking to your best friend: you talk to people, not at them.
 Keep that in mind when you are writing sales copy, and you’ll be hitting homeruns!

 It might sound self-evident, but people do not want to buy things from people or companies they do not trust.
 So how do you incorporate the element of trust into your copywriting?

 First, avoid vagueness.
 That kills trust.
 Use details to create trust.
 For instance, instead of writing “lots of people use this service,” or “Many people have praised this product,” or “The majority of service users have found that…” include hard numbers: percentages, dollar amounts, time, fractions, data.

 This works even better if you hire a graphic designer to help you design an infographic, or put your statistics in an easy-to-understand and visually appealing table or chart or graph.

 Another way to build trust through copywriting is to include social proof in the form of case studies and testimonials.
 Added brownie points if you can cite well-known customers or include visuals, such as logos and headshots from satisfied clients.

 Finally, if relevant, remember to show your credentials.
 This can be degrees earned, awards won, or memberships in associations, clubs, or other groups that are related to the service or product that you are selling.
 Proving that you are affiliated with larger, more prestigious groups can give your readers and potential clients a sense of familiarity and safety which will make them much more likely to listen to you and ultimately, buy from you.

-You can write persuasive copy.
+You can learn to write persuasive copy!

 Writing strong, persuasive sales copy is an art and a science.
 It takes practice to get it just right.
 But learning to write copy is one of the most worthwhile things you can do for your business.
 With the proper perspective and a clear understanding of your product or service and your target client, you can create copy to sell virtually anything!